roma-glushko/magento2-training-camp/taskbook/ecommerce.md

 ## ECM-11.
 Case

 In 2015, it was invested $10,000 in enquring X company.
 This company was sold further in 2017 and $12,000 was earned on this deal.
 The second deal was buying Z company by $5,000 and then selling by $6,000 during 2017.
 Can you please compare ROI of deals over the time?
 What was the most efficient deal amount these two?

+## ECM-12.
+Task

+How is it possible to implement affilate marketing on Magento 2?